St. James Theater (originally Erlanger Theater)

 - Sunny River (1941-42), with costume design by Irene Sharaff

-- Peter Pan (1950), with music and lyrics by Leonard Bernstein, and with actors Jean Arthur and Boris Karloff (opened at the Imperial Theater)
+- Peter Pan (1950), with music and lyrics by Leonard Bernstein, and with actor Jean Arthur (opened at the Imperial Theater)

 - Becket (1960), with scenic design by Oliver Smith (Best Scenic Design Tony Award), and with actor Laurence Olivier

 - Do Re Mi (1960-61), with costume design by Irene Sharaff

-- Subways Are for Sleeping (1961-62), with costume design by Freddy Wittop
+- Subways Are for Sleeping (1961-62), with costume design by Freddy Wittop, and with Michael Bennett as a dancer

 - A Streetcar Named Desire (revival, 1973) by Tennessee Williams

 - My Fair Lady (revival, 1976), with production design by Oliver Smith, costume design by Cecil Beaton, with W. Robert LaVine as special costume assistant, and with actor George Rose (Best Actor in a Musical Tony Award)

 - On the Twentieth Century (1978-79), with costume design by Florence Klotz